aaryanwadhwani/aaryanwadhwani/README.md

 - Currently a student at Purdue University, juggling Computer Science & AI degrees
 - Love working with data and exploring the world of machine learning
-- Research enthusiast - always curious about how things work under the hood
+- Research driven - always curious about how things work under the hood
-- Teaching assistant - helping others understand the magic of algorithms
 - Passionate about building things that actually work and make a difference
 ## Technical Expertise